-According to projections by the Australian Government's Department of Employment, Skills, Small and Family Business, the number of HR manager jobs is set to jump 12.8% in the five years to May 2023.
-And jobs across the profession are forecast to increase by 10.8%.
+According to projections by the Australian Government's Labour Market Insights, the number of HR manager jobs is set to jump 16.3% by 2025.

 Why HR managers are in hot demand

 The role of today's HR manager goes well beyond hiring and firing.
 With the world changing rapidly due to globalisation, digitalisation and other social shifts, HR professionals need to be agile thinkers who are not only good at dealing with employees – but can also make clear-cut financial decisions.

 Deakin's Dr Justine Ferrer, director of teaching and senior lecturer in human resource management, says HR managers can now be important strategic players within a business or organisation.

 'HR practitioners today need to get beyond functional thinking,' she says.
 'They have to be able to visualise the overall contribution of HR to an organisation's strategic goals and the bottom line.

 'Talented HR leaders have their finger on the pulse; they know about the next big thing before anyone else, can guide and support their organisations in how to respond.'